SO YOU WANT TO BE A MAIL RUN VOLUNTEER……THAT’S GREAT!

 Volunteering offers an opportunity to participate in a unique living history event that celebrates an exciting part of our Canadian heritage while enjoying ALL THAT’S GREAT ABOUT THE CARIBOO IN THE WINTER

 Official Mail Run volunteers are rewarded just like registered participants…after all, everyone is participating in their own way.
-Lead Dog Volunteers will receive a 2017 mug, patch and certificate.
-Team Dog volunteers will receive a 2017 Patch and special participation certificate.
+Lead Dog Volunteers will receive a current year mug, patch and certificate.
+Team Dog volunteers will receive a current year Patch and special participation certificate.

 Appropriate safety gear must be worn at all times.
 Certainly when outdoors, warm winter clothing is required and if your volunteer task involves working with machines or equipment, accepted safety procedures will be followed.
 Fluorescent safety vests will be worn by all outdoor volunteers during the Mail Run, which will also serve to identify you as a Mail Run volunteer.